-fully ungrounded.
-Moreover, the causal link between the high levels of European and independent productions and the quota mechanism is not clear.
-It is noteworthy here that the impact study could not prove that, in the absence of Articles 4 and 5 TVWF, the trade deficit with the US would have been larger and that the measures to promote the circulation of programmes within the EU have also promoted exports.33 Data from the most recent Commission's report on the application of Articles 4 and 5 TVWF also show that the average transmission time devoted to European works in Bulgaria and Romania, i.e. two previously unencumbered with the quota duties countries, were already above the prescribed levels (67.65% in 2005 and 72.83% in 2006 in Bulgaria, and 51.08% in 2005 and 57.95% for 2006 in Romania).34
+as the foremost reasons for regulatory intervention.41 A "Big Brother" type of show financed with European money qualifies perfectly as both a European work and an independent production.
+Moreover, the causal link between the high levels of European and independent productions and the quota mechanism is not clear.42 It is noteworthy here that the impact study could not prove that, in the absence of Articles 4 and 5 TVWF, the trade deficit with the US would have been larger and that the measures to promote the circulation of programmes within the EU have also promoted exports.43 Data from the most recent report of the Commission on the application of Articles 4 and 5 TVWF also show that the average transmission time devoted to European works in Bulgaria and Romania, i.e. two countries previously unencumbered by the quota duties, were already above the prescribed levels (67.65% in 2005 and 72.83% in 2006 in Bulgaria, and 51.08% in 2005 and 57.95% for 2006 in Romania).44